Search This Site

 Flash memory does have some limitations.
 There is a maximum number of writes that can be done.
 Currently that number is around 1,000,000.
 This has been somewhat offset by what is called wear leveling.
 Built in software will control what is written where to spread the writes around.
 It will also track how many times a location has been written to.
 Normally, you will most likely not reach this limit however, as it usually extends beyond the life of the product.

-There are 4 main flash memory types in use.
+There are four main flash types in use.
 We'll take a look at each...

 1. USB Drives